 Most students use the electronic tools on their phones or the calendar app associated with their emails to keep a record of when things should be happening in their study lives.
 New Moodle also can give alerts for assignment dates.

-For those of you who still need to work with paper ...
+For those of you who still like to work with paper ...

 - Example of a goal setting worksheet